Recognised under patronage of the President of Ireland by Clans of Ireland

 Join us as we honour our past and shape the future together.

-Rock of Cashel, St Patrick's Rock -- seat of the Eóganacht, our Chiefdom were probably vassals or part of the Kingdom of Cashel
+Rock of Cashel, St Patrick's Rock -- seat of the Eóganacht, our Chiefdom was probably a vassal of the Eóganacht and Kingdom of Cashel according to historians.

 The name Ó'Comáin has been recorded since the early medieval period, linked to noble families in Connacht and Munster.
 From the annals of Irish history to modern-day kinship, our clan has played a vital role in shaping the cultural and social landscape of Ireland.